 Immediately stir in the baking soda and citric acid mixture and the food coloring.
 Whisk until everything is combined.
 Work quickly, as the candy will begin to set rapidly.

-Pour the candy onto your prepared baking sheet; try to coat the sheet evenly, as the mixture is a bit difficult to spread with a spatula (though it can be done; it will just look a little messy).
-Sprinkle the top of the candy with the remaining citric acid right after spreading (as it won't stick once the candy sets).
+Pour the candy onto your prepared baking sheet and try to coat the sheet evenly.
+Sprinkle the top of the candy with the remaining citric acid right after spreading.
+(It won't stick once the candy sets.)

-Keep in mind: If your candy layer looks uneven or ugly in the pan or appears speckled by spots of sugar or citric acid, don't worry.
+Don't worry if your candy layer looks uneven or ugly in the pan, or appears speckled by spots of sugar or citric acid.
 You will literally be crushing it in the next step, so the visual appeal isn't too important at this point.

-Break the candy into large shards to make it easier to handle, and transfer it to a large freezer bag (or divide it between two bags).
+Break the candy into large shards to make it easier to handle, then transfer it to a large freezer bag or divide it between two bags.
 Force out any extra air and seal the bag(s).
 Gently roll a rolling pin over the candy mixture to crush it.